das67333/gol_engines/README.md

 Initialized engine in 2.7 secs
 Loaded pattern in 1.4 secs
-Overfilled hashtables, reducing step_log2 from 12 to 10 (and running GC) Updated for 1024 out of 4096 generations
+Overfilled hashtables, reducing step_log2 from 12 to 10 (and running GC) Updated by 1024 out of 4096 generations
-Updated for 2048 out of 4096 generations
+Updated by 2048 out of 4096 generations
-Updated for 3072 out of 4096 generations
+Updated by 3072 out of 4096 generations
 Overfilled hashtables, running GC
-Updated pattern for 2^12 generations in 31.5 secs
+Updated pattern by 2^12 generations in 31.5 secs
 Population: 93_237_300
 ```